Skip to content

 DROP TABLE users;

 The Down clause is needed if you want to rollback your migrations in the future.
-My library doesn't support rollbacks yet but you can do it with goose CLI-tool.
+Note: Rollbacks aren't currently supported, for the meantime if needed you can use the goose CLI-tool.

 Should I keep migration sql files near the app binary?

-When you call easysqlite.New(...) goose checks if there are some migrations that weren't applied yet.
+When you call easysqlite.New(...) goose checks if there are any migrations that weren't applied yet.
 If there are, goose applies them.
-If there is no database file, it will be created and all migrations applied to it one-by-one.
+If there is no database file, it will be created and all migrations will be applied to it one-by-one.

-I think it's a good way for small apps and pet projects to apply migrations on start.
+Personally I think this a good way for small apps and pet projects to apply migrations on startup.

 Transactions